21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Step 4: Calculate Total Cost of Ownership (12-month)

-Don’t compare monthly prices — compare total annual cost for the features you’ll actually use:
+Don’t compare monthly prices, compare total annual cost for the features you’ll actually use.
+Figures verified July 17, 2026.

 StackAnnual costWhat you get